Buyer GuideUpdated 2026-07-2911 min read

 Here is the typical process:

-- Run jar tests — Test the sample in your water/application.
-Optimize dosage using our jar test procedure.
+4. Run jar tests — Test the sample in your water or process and compare results with the recommended grade path.
+Use our jar test procedure if needed.

 Pricing Factors